DaUmega/web-dark-mode-toggle/README.md

 # Universal Dark Mode

-A standalone dark mode toggle for any site.
+A lightweight, standalone dark mode toggle for any site.
 Include via `<script src="..."></script>` and configure with globals—no edits required.

 ```html
 <!-- Optional configuration (set before including the script) -->